Penn Central Transportation Company: Merger begins

 The legal merger (formally, an acquisition of the NYC by the PRR) concluded on February 1, 1968.
 The Pennsylvania Railroad, the nominal survivor of the merger, changed its name to Pennsylvania New York Central Transportation Company, and soon began using "Penn Central" as a trade name.
 That trade name became official a month later on May 8, 1968.
 Saunders later commented: "Because of the many years it took to consummate the merger, the morale of both railroads was badly disrupted and they were faced with unmanageable problems which were insurmountable.
 In addition to overcoming obstacles, the principal problem was too much governmental regulation and a passenger deficit which amounted to more than $100 million a year."

 Almost immediately after the transaction cleared, the organizational headwinds presaged during the merger negotiations began to overwhelm the new corporation's management.
 As ex-PRR managers began to secure the plum jobs, the forward-thinking ex-NYC managers departed for greener pastures.
 Clashing union contracts prevented the company's left hand from talking to its right, and incompatible computer systems meant that PC classification clerks regularly lost track of train movements.

 The February 1970 PC employee newsletter cover shows a sheet metal worker constructing a new boxcar.

 Subpar track conditions, the result of years of deferred maintenance, deteriorated further, particularly in the Midwest.
 Derailments and wrecks occurred regularly; when the trains avoided mishap, they operated far below design speed, resulting in delayed shipments and excessive overtime.
 Operating costs soared, and shippers soured on the products.
-In 1969, most of Maine's potato production rotted in the PC's Selkirk Yard, hurting the Bangor & Aroostook Railroad, whose shippers vowed never to ship by rail again.
+In 1969, most of Maine's potato production rotted in the PC's Selkirk Yard, hurting the Bangor and Aroostook Railroad, whose shippers vowed never to ship by rail again.
 Although both PRR and NYC had been profitable pre-merger, Penn Central was — at one point — losing $1 million per day.

 As PC's management struggled to wrestle the company into submission, the structural headwinds facing all northeastern railroads continued unabated.
 The industrial decline of the Rust Belt consumed shippers through the Northeast and Midwest.
-Penn Central's executives tried to diversify the troubled firm into real estate and other non-railroad ventures, but in a slow economy these businesses performed little better than the original railroad assets.
-Worse, these new subsidiaries diverted management attention away from the problems in the core business.
+Penn Central's executives tried to diversify the troubled firm into real estate and pipeline ventures, but due to these companies embarking on large expansion programs, none of them made any money for Penn Central until long after the bankruptcy had already happened.
+In the short term it only served to starve the railroad of over $100 million in cash, dry up lines of credit, and divert management attention away from the problems of the core business.